IBM-Cloud/gp-java-client/README.md

 * __GP_PASSWORD__: User password (e.g. zg5SlD+ftXYRIZDblLgEA/ILkkCNqE1y)

 For IAM authentication, you supply either an IAM service **API key** or a **bearer token**.
 - Use the API key to have the SDK manage the lifecycle of the access token.
-The SDK requests an access token, ensures that the access token is valid, and fetches a new one if necessary.
+The SDK requests an access token, ensures that the access token is valid, and fetches a new one when necessary.
 - Use the access token if you want to manage the lifecycle yourself.

 The IAM specific credentials can be specified by following environment variables::